Academic Program Review

 September (year of the review) | External reviewer(s) will be identified and confirmed. |

 October (year of the review) | On-site review by external reviewer(s) will occur during the fall semester to ensure that their final report is submitted in time to review and incorporate in the executive summary and action plan.
-The Program Review Coordinator, in collaboration with their Faculty Services team member, will develop the visit agenda. |
+The Program Review Coordinator and Associate Provost, with support from the department’s Faculty Services team member, will develop the visit agenda. |

 November (year of the review) | Roughly 30 days after the reviewer visits campus, the external reviewer submits the report to the Assoc.
 Provost. |